studyathome-internationally/hub/docs/courses/user-interface-design-patterns/README.md

 Upon completion of the course, the student is expected to

-* demonstrate knowledge of the basic principles of effective and efficient user interaction
+* Demonstrate knowledge of the basic principles of effective and efficient user interaction
-* the principles for their design
+* The principles for their design
-* independently develop interactive applications using programming tools following the learned principles
+* Independently develop interactive applications using programming tools following the learned principles

 ### Methods